 These Scholarships are intended to aid worthy and deserving students, and are awarded by a Scholarship Committee under authority from the Board of Trustees.

 ^{}Deceased.

-[†]In honor of her father, Eliphas Burnham.

-$[\]ddagger In$ memory of her father and mother, Mr. and Mrs. Israel Allyn, and her sister, Lucy Allyn.
+[†]In honor of her father, Eliphas Burnham. †In memory of her father and mother, Mr. and Mrs. Israel Allyn, and her sister, Lucy Allyn. ‡‡In memory of her father, Oliver Rice Loring.